MedFuncta: A Unified Framework for Learning Efficient Medical Neural Fields

 \section{Negative Results}

 While the following explorations did not lead to promising results, we include them for completeness and transparency.
 We believe that reporting negative results helps to clarify the scope of our contributions, reduce redundant future efforts, and provide insight into design choices that, while theoretically appealing, did not prove effective in practice.\\ As our method constructs a representation space, i.e., the space in which the signal-specific parameter vectors $\phi$ reside, we explored \textbf{incorporating a supervised contrastive loss} \cite{khosla2020supervised} into our meta-learning objective.
 While this led to modest improvements in a simple binary classification task, we observed no improvement in more challenging multi-class classification settings.
 We assume that this is due to the lack of a learned encoder, usually available in representation learning settings.
 Consequently, we did not pursue this approach further.\\ We also experimented with \textbf{quantized representations}, where each entry is drawn from a learned codebook.
 Inspired by ideas from vector-quantized autoencoders \cite{van2017neural}, we hypothesized that this could improve performance by simplifying the decoding task for the shared network.
 However, we observed no such benefits and therefore retained continuous representations.\\ Based on the observation that shallow layers primarily capture relatively simple, low-frequency features while deeper layers encode more complex, high-frequency details, we hypothesized that a \textbf{pyramid-like network structure} might improve performance \cite{chen2023which}.
 In this design, shallow layers would contain fewer neurons, reflecting the lower complexity of low-frequency features, while deeper layers would be allocated more neurons to better model the harder high-frequency details.
-However, this approach did not yield substantial improvements.\\ Lastly, instead of randomly sampling a subset of pixels in our context reduction approach, we experimented with \textbf{gradient-based context pruning}, as proposed in \cite{tack2023learning}.
+However, this approach did not yield substantial improvements.\\ We additionally explored \textbf{first-order approximations} of our meta-learning framework, namely first-order MAML with and without our proposed $\omega$-schedule.
+Similar to \cite{dupont2022coin++,dupont2022data}, we experienced training instability and a largely reduced reconstruction performance of $>$ \SI{10}{\decibel} on \texttt{Chest X-ay} $(64\times 64$) across both settings, ultimately retaining second-order optimization.\\ Lastly, instead of randomly sampling a subset of pixels in our context reduction approach, we experimented with \textbf{gradient-based context pruning}, as proposed in \cite{tack2023learning}.
 However, this method did not outperform random subsampling and, in some cases, led to unstable and collapsing training.
 We therefore decided to continue using random subsampling.